rezakarbasi/okcupid-signup/README.md

 # OkCupid Automation

+ ⚠️ **Authorized Use Only**
+This repository is for authorized automation testing only.
+Do not use to create accounts at scale or to bypass platform protections.

 A modular Python automation tool for OkCupid sign-up and login using Playwright with stealth mode.
 The tool automatically creates accounts, completes the sign-up process, and saves session state for easy future logins.

 **⚠️ Important Notes:**